misken/obflowsim/docs/devnotes/arch_design.rst

  patient to PP between 1800 and 2100 in the evening.

 TJW - Labor LOS
-is very dependent on labor type  -  spontaneous labor, vaginal birth/csec  -  augmented labor, vaginal birth/csec  -  induced labor, vaginal birth/csec    -  -  should be a variable 10,
+is very dependent on labor type
+-  spontaneous labor, vaginal birth/csec
+-  augmented labor, vaginal birth/csec
+-  induced labor, vaginal birth/csec
-20, 30 and 40% of total birth vol    -  -
+-  -  should be a variable 10, 20, 30 and 40% of total birth vol
-the non-induced patient volume should be split evenly between spontaneous and augmented labor    -
+-  - the non-induced patient volume should be split evenly between spontaneous and augmented labor    -
--  can have different probabilities for vag birth vs csec delivery for the three labor types aboveOf course, scheduled csec patients do not spend any time in labor.
+-  can have different probabilities for vag birth vs csec delivery for the three labor types above.

+Of course, scheduled csec patients do not spend any time in labor.
 Rather, these patients go straight to the pre-op area.